nazmul34/StackEdit/new/CodeForces - 834D.md

 ## Problem Idea:

  1. I use divide and conquer for the solution.
- 2. For pre-processing  I use a while loop to find that parti
+ 2. For cost calculation I just use sqrt-root decomposition

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMjM0NTY1NTZdfQ==
+eyJoaXN0b3J5IjpbNDY4Mjc0MDY0LC0xMTIzNDU2NTU2XX0=
 -->